Overcoming obstacles can be difficult.

 c.)
 What strengths and weaknesses have you identified in your process?
 How can your strengths be enhanced and your weaknesses eliminated or mitigated?

-If you feel that any aspect of your project was a failure, do a careful assessment to work out where you went wrong, and you can fix that for the next time around.
+If you feel that any aspect of your project was a failure, do a careful assessment to work out where you went wrong, and you can fix that the next time around.

 But often, we put off what needs to be done, and the more important or difficult it is, the more likely we are to put it off.
-Does any of this sound familiar:

 b.)
-Using any excuse to avoid beginning your work (going for another cup of coffee, making a phone call, reading e-mails or browsing the web mindlessly).
+Using any excuse to avoid beginning your work (going for another cup of coffee, making a phone call, reading e-mails, or browsing the web mindlessly).